How to Draw a Dagger in 6 Steps

 Step 5: Draw the Pommel

 This dagger drawing needs a pommel.
-Draw two half circles on top of the grip to give this dagger some counter balance.
+Draw two half circles on top of the grip to give this dagger some counterbalance.

 Step 6: Add Some Details